The best singers draw from experience. And that’s true for young as well as well-seasoned artists.

 This fire was kindled in Houston, where their parents spotted Kelli’s and Kayla’s talent when they were barely old enough to sing along to Taylor Swift, Carrie Underwood, Sam Hunt, FGL and other radio favorites.
 When each girl was 6 years old she began studying with celebrated vocal coach Pamela Moore.
 Both also learned to play guitar, with Kelli doubling on drums.
 They took to songwriting quickly and naturally and learned how to transfer their energy and creativity to numerous live theater and dance productions.

 After launching Wild Fire in 2016, they’ve wowed audiences at the Houston Livestock Show and Rodeo, NRG Stadium, NRG Arena, Kemah Boardwalk, Firehouse Saloon, Dosey Doe, Liberty Opry, Sugarland Opry and the University of Houston Stadium, among many other venues.
 They reached the semifinals of Houston Rodeo’s Rodeo Rockstar competition in 2016 — and soared to the finals in ’17.
 That same year they made the final round of the Huntsville Superstar competition in Huntsville, Texas.
 Then, in 2018, they took first prize as Female Vocalist of the Year in the Young Adult category at the Josie Music Awards, held at the Celebrity Theater inside Dolly Parton’s Dollywood theme park.

-With nearly 100,000 followers on Facebook and Instagram, plus many more on other social media, Wild Fire will widen their impact beyond music in 2019 as official ambassadors for the Global Country Music Association (GCMA) and advocates for equality and fairness for the genre’s female artists.
+With over 100,000 followers on Facebook and Instagram, plus many more on other social media, Wild Fire will widen their impact beyond music in 2019 as official ambassadors for the Global Country Music Association (GCMA) and advocates for equality and fairness for the genre’s female artists.